saveenr/usql-tutorial/ch01/your-first-usql-script.md

 It's worth noticing a few things about this error.

-* First, the error code contains the id `CSC` : this refers to the U-SQL compiler.
+* `CSC` : this refers to the U-SQL compiler.
-* Second, the error code contains the id `USER`: this means that the user \(you\) are the source of the problem.
+* `USER`: this means that the user \(you\) are the source of the problem.
 If it says `SYSTEM` it means something is wrong with the U-SQL compiler itself or perhaps the service.

-These system errors are not very common to experience - but it will be valuable later on to always understand the distinction between **user errors** \(also called **user code errors**\) and system errors.
+System errors are not very common - but it will be valuable later on to always understand the distinction between **user errors** \(also called **user code errors**\) and system errors.

 ## Inputs and Outputs

 All U-SQL scripts transform inputs to outputs.
 There are different kinds of inputs and outputs but ultimately they resolve to one of two things:

-* files
+* Files
 * U-SQL tables

-One thing you must always remember: a compiling a U-SQL script requires that the inputs must exist.
-Consequently we often describe this as "all inputs must be known at compile time".
+REMEMBER: compiling a U-SQL script requires that all the inputs must exist.
+We often describe this as "all inputs must be known at compile time".
 Later chapters will talk about this topic in more detail.

 ## Location of inputs and Outputs